Ewa6/quoteable-service/docs/tutorials/quick-start-guide.md

 npm install
 ```

-## Step 4: Start the JSON server
+## Step 4: Start JSON Server

-To start the JSON server in the directory of your cloned repository, follow these steps:
+To start JSON Server in the directory of your cloned repository, follow these steps:

 1. Open a command prompt (cmd) on Windows or a terminal on your Mac.
 2. Navigate to the directory where you cloned the Quoteable Service repository.
 For example: `cd C:\path\to\your\directory`
-3. Start the JSON server:
+3. Start JSON Server:

 ```shell
 npm run start:api